0:00

 This is further supported by yet another study done a year earlier in report INT-90 titled “The Effects of Ammonium Sulphate and Ammonium Phosphate on the pyrolisys and combustion of cellulose, 1971. the following screen shots are taken and reproduced here:

 * .021” is literally smaller than 1/16th of an inch (.0625), this equates to a fuel sample size that is actually 2.97 times SMALLER than 1/16th of an inch.
-Can you understand my thinking about this type of rationalle being used when it is not even being testing on actual fuel samples we encounter that actually carry and hold the heat we fight?
+Aspen Excelsior was the fuel.

 In the footnotes, pay particular attention to #2 above.
 An enlargement is below.